 + Design History

-Transfer applicants from California community colleges must ensure their courses are transferable the the University of California system.
+Transfer applicants from California community colleges must ensure their courses are transferable to the University of California system.
 Students should use the online ASSIST resource to determine whether their courses meet UC transfer requirements.
 ASSIST is an online student-transfer information system that shows how course credits earned at one public California college or university can be applied when transferred to another.

 UCLA only admits transfer students from four-year institutions who are applying at the junior level (minimum 60/90 semester/quarter units; maximum 90/130 semester/quarter units).
 Prospective transfer students do not have the option of disregarding any previous transferable coursework.
 Thus, a senior at a four-year institution is not likely to be admitted.